2026 Take-Home Pay Calculator: Salary to Net Pay

 Understanding Tax Withholdings

 Your employer withholds taxes from each paycheck based on the information you provide on your W-4 form.
 The IRS W-4 form determines how much federal income tax is withheld.
 You can adjust your withholdings by submitting a new W-4 to your employer at any time.
+The 2025 standard deduction is $14,600 for single filers and $29,200 for married couples filing jointly, which reduces your taxable income before tax brackets are applied.

 FICA taxes (Social Security and Medicare) are calculated as a percentage of your gross pay:

-- Medicare tax: 1.45% on all earnings, plus an additional 0.9% on earnings above $200,000 for high earners
+- Medicare tax: 1.45% on all earnings, plus an additional 0.9% on earnings above $200,000 for single filers or $250,000 for married couples filing jointly.
+Unlike Social Security, there's no cap on Medicare tax.

 For more detailed information about federal tax brackets and rates, visit the IRS website.
 State tax rates vary by location, so check with your state's tax authority for specific information.
+The calculator above uses 2025 tax brackets and current state tax rates to provide accurate estimates.

 Pre-Tax vs. Post-Tax Deductions